Liz Moore is a writer of fiction and creative nonfiction, an experienced editor, and a skillful teacher of creative writing.

 Liz is currently Associate Fiction Editor for The Maine Review; as such, she solicits and edits fiction for two issues a year.

 While she was earning her MFA in Fiction at CUNY-Hunter College in New York City, Liz was one of two students selected to teach undergraduate creative writing workshops.
 After graduating, she was awarded the University of Pennsylvania's ArtsEdge Residency.
 There, she taught an undergraduate course in Fiction and Personal Narrative.
-In 2009, she was hired as an Assistant Professor of Writing at Philadelphia's Holy Family University, where she is still on faculty.
-Liz now teaches composition, fiction writing, nonfiction writing, and multi-genre creative writing courses.
+From 2009-2017, she was an Assistant and then Associate Professor of Writing at Philadelphia's Holy Family University, where she taught composition, fiction writing, nonfiction writing, and multi-genre creative writing courses.
+In 2017, she was brought on as Writer-in-Residence for the MFA Program in Creative Writing at Temple University.
 She is a dedicated and passionate teacher and is deeply familiar with the techniques and practices that foster excellent discussion inside a workshop and excellent writing outside it.